nelas213/transcranial-photoacoustic/README.md

 - i) needs an image as input, in this work it is an MRI
 - ii) needs as an input a digital phantom in which the grey and white matter should grow and the repository (https://github.com/Maharshi-Pandya/Perlin-Noise-Implementation.git) needs to be copied
 - iii) for using this code the repository (https://github.com/kritiyer/vessel_tree_generator.git) needs to be copied and their dependencies fulfilled
-- Also are needed for the codes: matplotlib.pyplot, numpy, random, time, nrrd, scipy.ndimage, os, skimage.filters.
+- Additionally, it is required: matplotlib.pyplot, numpy, random, time, nrrd, scipy.ndimage, os, skimage.filters.